ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 ### 2. UPDATE DEDICATED FANS

-A good result can see a team's fan following increase, and a prolonged winning streak can bring the fans floccking to buy tickets and merchandise.
+A good result can see a team's fan following increase, and a prolonged winning streak can bring the fans flocking to buy tickets and merchandise.
 This sort of popularity can really help a team financially:

 * If your team won the game, roll a D6.
 If the result is equal to or higher than your current Dedicated Fans characteristic, increase your Dedicated Fans characteristic by 1.
 * If your team lost the game, roll a D6.
 If the result is lower than your current Dedicated Fans characteristic, reduce your Dedicated Fans characteristic by 1.